kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  AWS Rekognition (4:51)
 ##  Kinesis Video Streams (5:09)
 ##  AWS Glue (6:23)
-Glue is a fully managed serverless ETL service (Extract,Transform and Load - like Talend) that helps us organize and format out data for use with e.g. Redshift
+Glue is a fully managed serverless ETL service (Extract,Transform and Load - like Talend) that helps us organize and format out data for use with e.g. Redshift<p>
-AWS Glue can extract data from a source (S3,RDS,JDBC,DynamoDB,Kinesis Data Streams, Apache Kafka), clean it up, transform it and then move it to our desired datastore (e.g. S3, RDS, JDBC, Redshift, Elastic Map Reduce)
+AWS Glue can extract data from a source (S3,RDS,JDBC,DynamoDB,Kinesis Data Streams, Apache Kafka), clean it up, transform it and then move it to our desired datastore (e.g. S3, RDS, JDBC, Redshift, Elastic Map Reduce)<p>
-AWS Glue Catalog is where we store annotate and share metadata.
+AWS Glue Catalog is where we store annotate and share metadata. <p>
-Avoid data silos as the Catalog is shared for the account, per region.
+Avoid data silos as the Catalog is shared for the account, per region.<p>
-Glue jobs can be triggered manually OR via events using Event Bridge e.g. Storing data to a Data Lake (e.g. S3) -> Define a Glue Crawler -> Point it to DataStore -> Table Definitions created e.g. Glue can generate Scala or Python script for transformation The catalog helps us create and monitor our ETL jobs, to populate the catalog we use our crawler Glue Data Catalog will contain the following information )metadata):
+Glue jobs can be triggered manually OR via events using Event Bridge<p>
+e.g. Storing data to a Data Lake (e.g. S3) -> Define a Glue Crawler -> Point it to DataStore -> Table Definitions created<p>
+e.g. Glue can generate Scala or Python script for transformation<p>
+The catalog helps us create and monitor our ETL jobs, to populate the catalog we use our crawler<p>
+Glue Data Catalog will contain the following information )metadata):
 1. Connections
 1. Crawlers